MarianoP26/final-project-ironhack/final-boiler-plate/README.md

 - Swap placeholders icons / text styles.
 - Change / configure backgrounds images and stylings.
 - Basically, improve in general the UI/UX.
+- Add Logo Title @Signin & @Signup.
+- @TaskItem if timestamp = (0 minutes ago) then > "Just now" || "Less than a minute".
+- @TaskItem remove "pending" text.
+- Google signin method.
+- If tasks is empty then show text to user > "Currently you have no tasks".
 - Deploy to Vercel.